MIDAS Meteorological Data: FAQ

 Different station covered by the MIDAS collection have differing operational uses - some are part of networks of rain gauges used by water companies to monitor rainfall levels, others are at airfields whilst others are part of meteorological agencies' monitoring networks.
 As such, the types of data that they collect and, therefore, report via "messages" they issue will vary.
 In the Camborne example above many message types can be seen, from "UATMP" which indicates that the site issues TEMP messages as part of an upper air network to "MODLERAD" which indicates that it also collects and reports irradiance data at the surface.
 As such attention to the different message types is also needed to ensure that the station is likely to be reporting the required data that you want. (e.g. if it only reports "WADRAIN" - i.e. daily rain - then don't expect to find wind data from the site).

-Often a station's reporting characteristics will vary over time and so whilst a station's end date might indicate that it is still operational, it's important that you also check the individual start and end dates for the message types related to the data that you are after for the station.
+Though a station's start and end date may be a good indicator when data may be available, a station's reporting characteristics will often vary over time, so it's important that you also check the individual start and end dates for the message types related to the data that you are after for the station.
 For example, in the Camborne example above you can see that SREW, SYNOP messages are still ongoing, but CLM71 and HWND6910 messages have ceased.
+In other cases the site itself may have been operational for some time, but there may not be data available from that site until a later time.

-5. Looks like my station should report the data I want, but I can't find it!
+5. Looks like my station should report the data I want, but I can't find them!

 Sometimes the station information would suggest that you should be able to get the data that you want from the station, but it still doesn't appear to be available within MIDAS.
 This could be due to a variety of reasons such as: